spf13/cobra-cli/README.md

 e.g.
 ```
 cd $HOME/code/myapp
-cobra init
+cobra-cli init
 go run main.go
 ```

-Cobra init can also be run from a subdirectory such as how the [cobra generator itself is organized](https://github.com/spf13/cobra).
+cobra-cli init can also be run from a subdirectory such as how the [cobra generator itself is organized](https://github.com/spf13/cobra).
 This is useful if you want to keep your application code separate from your library code.

 #### Optional flags: